department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/programs.md

 <div class="va-introtext">

-If you're a Veteran or Servicemember with a service-connected disability that impacts your ability to work, the Vocational Rehabilitation and Employment (VR&amp;E) program may be able to help.
+If you're a Veteran or service member with a service-connected disability that impacts your ability to work, the Vocational Rehabilitation and Employment (VR&amp;E) program may be able to help.
 We offer 5 support-and-services tracks to help you find and keep a job, and live as independently as possible.
 Explore the different tracks—and find out how to apply for VR&E benefits and services.

 </div>